rmuit/copernica-api/README.md

 ============================

 This project contains
-* a ciient for the REST API (which adds some functionality and better error handling around the CopernicaRestAPI class that Copernica offer for download);
+* a client for the REST API (which adds some functionality and better error handling around the CopernicaRestAPI class that Copernica offer for download);
+* helper classes for handling (larger/embedded) sets of entities;
 * a framework to enable writing automated tests for your PHP code that uses this library.

 ## Usage

-Use the RestClient class; act as if CopernicaRestAPI does not exist.
+Use the RestClient class and the two other classes mentioned below; act as if CopernicaRestAPI does not exist.

 RestClient contains get() / post() / put() and delete() calls (just like the standard CopernicaRestAPI); it also contains two extra calls getEntity() and